becabytess/Feature-Escrow-Networks/README.md

 | fen_roll | **0.64** | **0.60** | 0.88 | **0.88** |
 | fen_hybrid | **0.67** | **0.33** | **0.91** | 0.84 |

-Hybrid’s ep1 collapse under permutation is as important as roll’s stable ep1: **adding a bag channel is not free** — it can dilute the early-learning advantage that pure roll keeps on both raster and permuted streams.
-For a **default** long-sequence classification write, **roll is preferred** over hybrid on robustness (early + peak across orders).
-Hybrid remains a strong **raster-only** peak option.
+Hybrid’s ep1 collapse under permutation is as important as roll’s stable ep1: **adding a bag channel is not free; it can dilute the early-learning advantage that pure roll keeps on both raster and permuted streams.
+For a default long-sequence classification write, roll is preferred over hybrid on robustness (early + peak across orders).
+Hybrid remains a strong raster-only peak option.**

 ```text
 sMNIST roll/hybrid success